Privacy, Copyright and Content Disclaimer

 We will only use or disclose your sensitive information for the purpose for which it was initially collected or for a directly related purpose, as required or permitted by law, or where you consent to the use or disclosure.

-We do not disclose personal information to third parties outside Australia, unless required or permitted by law.
+We do not generally disclose personal information to third parties outside Australia, unless required or permitted by law.
+However, we may disclose some personal information overseas, including to service providers in the United States and other countries, as part of providing services and operating our business.

 We take reasonable steps to protect your personal information from misuse, interference, loss and unauthorised access, modification and disclosure.
 Such steps include: physical security over paper-based and electronic data storage and premises; computer and network security measures, including use of firewalls, password access and secure servers; restricting access to your personal information to employees and those acting on our behalf who are authorised and on a ‘need to know’ basis; retaining your personal information for no longer than it is reasonably required, unless we are required by law to retain it for longer; and entering into confidentiality agreements with staff and third parties.